 - Healthcare Power of Attorneys that designate an agent that you specifically choose to make medical care decisions for you in the event you cannot express your wishes or make the decisions for yourself.
 This is one of the most important documents in a time of crisis.

 - A Living Will that informs your doctors that you do or you do not want extraordinary medical measures taken in the event you are incapacitated to prolong your life.
 This document backs up your Healthcare Power of Attorney.

-- Durable or Financial Power of Attorneys which is a document in which you appoint a person to make decisions regarding your property and finances without the hassle of going to court to have a person appointed for you should you become incapacitated.
+- Durable or Financial Power of Attorneys is a document in which you appoint a person to make decisions regarding your property and finances without the hassle of going to court to have a person appointed for you should you become incapacitated.

 Unlimited Amendments for Life

 When you create your living trust with Anderson, you simultaneously secure your family’s financial future and avoid the high costs of probate.
 Now, you also have the opportunity to avoid even further costs with unlimited amendments to your living trust for life for $995.

 Normally, changes to one document within your estate plan cost $500.
 Since every estate plan that Anderson Advisors creates for our clients includes a living trust, a pour-over will, and financial and healthcare powers of attorney, that means that one change to all of your documents — just one! — could cost $1500.

 Please note that amendments are limited to one change per client per year.
 This means that you can amend multiple documents once a year, as long as they’re all amended at the same time.